slideflow/slideflow/docs/_sources/tutorial2.rst.txt

     ...   labels=labels,
     ... )

 Now we can start training.
-Pass the training and validation datasets to the :meth:`slideflow.model.Trainer.train` method of our trainer, assinging the output to a new variable ``results``
+Pass the training and validation datasets to the :meth:`slideflow.model.Trainer.train` method of our trainer, assigning the output to a new variable ``results``

 .. code-block:: python